dboland/minc/BUILD.md

 A minimal system consists of the kernel, the BSD libc library, the boot program, the shell and some utilities.
 These will be built by the new system itself.
 To achieve this, you will need to unmount the /mingw directory.
-This is done by running the mount.sh script:
+This is done by running the **mount** script:

 	./mount.sh minc